jmmedel/Laravel-Frame-work-Guide-/README.md

 # Laravel How To Note

+# Route
-1. how to make Controller using php artisan php artisan make:controller PageController/TestController The PageController is the folder and TestController is Controller file
+1. How to make Controller using php artisan php artisan make:controller PageController/TestController The PageController is the folder and TestController is Controller file